Skip to content

 df_status Description

-Recover ok Previously detected "Critical", "Error", and "Warning" incidents, if not triggered again within N detections, are considered recovered.
+Recovered ok If the previously detected "Critical", "Error", or "Warning" abnormal incidents are not triggered again within N detections, they are considered recovered.

-No Data Recover ok Data stops being reported and then resumes, judged as recovered.
+No Data Recovered ok Data stopped being reported and then resumed reporting, judged as recovered.

-No Data Considered as Recover ok Detection data is interrupted, considered as normal status.
+No Data Considered Recovered ok Detection data interruption is considered a normal state.

 Further Reading